 Is Spravato Covered by Insurance?

-Yes—Spravato (esketamine) is FDA-approved and covered by most major insurance plans, including Medicaid.
+Yes, Spravato (esketamine) is FDA-approved and covered by most major insurance plans in Colorado.
 Unlike traditional ketamine infusions, which are considered off-label and often not reimbursed, Spravato is widely accessible thanks to insurance coverage.

 How Much Does Spravato Cost?